 Grate the cheese and add it to a large bowl.

-Mix in the egg, sugar, lemon zest and bicarbonate of sodium.
+Mix in the egg, sugar, lemon zest and bicarbonate of soda.

 Add the flour and knead until you get a dought that is still very slightly sticky.
 Shape it into a ball.